 For comparisons: The second season of Better Call Saul averaged a 0.89 rating in the 18-49 demographic and 2.158 million total viewers.

 What do you think?
 Are you still watching the Better Call Saul TV series?
-Should this AMC TV show be cancelled or renewed for a fourth season?
+Did you think this AMC TV show would be cancelled or renewed for a fourth and fifth season?

 **7/29/2018 Status Update: AMC has renewed Better Call Saul through season five, ahead of the season four premiere.
 Details here.

 **6/27/2017 Status Update: AMC has renewed Better Call Saul for a fourth season.
 Details here.